 - The client generates a cryptographically random

-and proceeds with the standard OAuth flow, eventually redirecting back to the client with a?code=...
+code_challengeand proceeds with the standard OAuth flow, eventually redirecting back to the client with a?code=.... - The client sends the saved

-, then the server knows that the client is the same one who initiated the flow and no interception occured - If the hash does not match, the server fails the request
+code_challenge, then the server knows that the client is the same one who initiated the flow and no interception occurred - If the hash does not match, the server fails the request

 - If the hash matches the saved